rjsf-team/react-jsonschema-form/docs/api-reference/form-props.md

 Dictionary of registered fields in the form.
 See [Custom Widgets and Fields](../advanced-customization/custom-widgets-fields.md) for more information.

-## FieldTemplate

-React component used to customize each field of the form.
-See [Custom Templates](../advanced-customization/custom-templates.md) for more information.

 ## formContext

 You can provide a `formContext` object to the Form, which is passed down to all fields and widgets.
 Useful for implementing context aware fields and widgets.